m15a/vim-r7rs-syntax/README.md

 ### [0.2][v0.2] (2021-06-27)

 * Fix Gauche shebang to accept `<file-start>#!<newline>`
-* Support all R7RS-large libraries up to Tangerine
+* Support all R7RS-large libraries in Red and Tangerine editions
 * Support the following SRFIs:
   - SRFI 2
   - SRFI 8